-I’ve been in my house for 10+ years and never pumped my Septic Tank.
+FAQ: I’ve been in my house for 10+ years and never pumped my Septic Tank.
 Why should I be concerned?

 Over time sludge and scum build up in the septic tank and unless it is removed it will flow into the drainfield, clogging the soil pipes.
 Once a drainfield is clogged, it must be replaced, which is an expensive repair, costing anywhere from $2,000 to $10,000 or more.
-It is also possible that you could have a leak in the tank.
+Replacement can be 2-3x as much!

 In either case, you risk contaminating ground and surface water resources, which could affect you or your neighbor’s wells or nearby streams and other water bodies.
 And finally, you may eventually have a plumbing backup in your home.